This section of the study guide is designed to help candidates taking the test:

 - Develop a study plan schedule.
 Consider reviewing a book on study skills development or studying with other people who will be taking the test by forming or joining a study group.

 - Consult your advisor.
 To determine if the courses you have taken covered the breadth of content that will appear on the test, you may wish to review the objectives and descriptive statements with your advisor.
-For example, you may wish to make a list of the test objectives, writing next to each of them any courses you have taken that covered that content.
-If there are any objectives not yet covered in coursework, your advisor and professors may be able to help you identify additional classes you should take, or additional materials that you can study from, to improve your knowledge in those areas.
+The Study Outline Chart may be a good organizational tool for focusing your studies:

 While concentrating your studies on your areas of weakness, you should also be sure to do some additional preparation addressing the content covered in the other objectives.
 Remember, your score on each test is based on the total number of questions that you answer correctly; therefore, improvement on any objective of the test will improve your total score on the test.
 Finally, you may also want to do some additional studying in the subareas which contain the greatest percentage of test questions, as they will contribute the most to your total score on each module.